 Olympics: Always More to the Story

 Perhaps the most incredible aspect of the Olympics is in actually winning a medal.
-What many people don’t realize is the odds of actually winning a medal and a gold at that are 1 in 662,000.
-More specifically, of the 13,000 athletes competing in both winter and summer Olympics, less than 3% will actually win a gold medal.
+What many people don’t realize is the odds of winning a gold medal are 1 in 662,000.
+More specifically, of the 13,000 athletes competing in both winter and summer Olympics, fewer than 3 percent will actually win a gold medal.
 We’ve all seen the heartbreaking stories of athletes falling, tripping or failing to perform at their best for that one moment in time.
-In Alpine skiing, the culmination of years and years of training comes down to roughly 60+ seconds.
-One minute, where anything can happen.
+In Alpine skiing, the culmination of years and years of training comes down to roughly 60 seconds.
+One minute where anything can happen.
 Where dreams are either made or crushed.

 My story wasn’t one of winning a medal, but my journey was one of passion, determination and unexpected life experience.
 Those memories are more than gold to me.

-When we watch our local athletes next month in South Korea, I hope we all can appreciate the incredible journey they have had to get to the Olympics and thoughts for those who aren’t as fortunate.
+When we watch our local athletes next month in South Korea, I hope we all can appreciate the incredible journey they have had to get to the Olympics and remember those who aren’t as fortunate.